a Book? - Produced a Video?

 of assignments in those far-flung sites.
 With irony, with commitment to

-and committed by individuals we all identify with, the story unfolds over
+events and committed by individuals we all identify with, the story unfolds

-the course of the three books.
-The trilogy—the result of a 47-year writing
+over the course of the three books.
+The trilogy—the result of a 47-year

-journey by the author—essentially follows the author’s path of assignments
+writing journey by the author—essentially follows the author’s path of

-in time and setting, but employs the device of fiction to avoid scoffing and
+assignments in time and setting, but employs the device of fiction to avoid

 Involuntary Tour, book I of the trilogy, begins in Bad Aibling,

-children, receives orders for Viet Nam.
-This “second tour” disrupts a
+two children, receives orders for Viet Nam.
+This “second tour” disrupts

-others people the story.
-The latter half of book I is back story, played
+countless others people the story.
+The latter half of book I is back story,

-out in Viet Nam at diverse locations in 1964-65.
-During the course of progress,
+played out in Viet Nam at diverse locations in 1964-65.
+During the course

-short flashbacks and asides are set in Korea during that earlier war, Parris
+of progress, short flashbacks and asides are set in Korea during that earlier

-Island, S.C., at sea, Hong Kong, and CONUS.
-Book I ends with the finish
+war, Parris Island, S.C., at sea, Hong Kong, and CONUS.
+Book I ends with

-of Winter’s first Viet Nam tour.
-As with real ASA assignments, the same
+the finish of Winter’s first Viet Nam tour.
+As with real ASA assignments,

 Dragon Bait, book II, begins again at Bad Aibling,